jasnell/vocabs/social/README.md

   }
 }
 ```

-Which represents: The subset of the population who share common interests along dimensions "http://.../arbitrary1" and "http://.../arbitrary2" with a 99% confidence level.

 Typically, the "context" will be determined implicitly by use.
 For instance, in an authenticated API request the "context" will be the authenticated user.
 In other cases tho, we might need to specify the context explicitly.
 If we're using the proposed AS 2.0 vocabulary, that would be done like: